Skip to main content

 Maintenance Protocols and Local Development

 Maintaining snapshot baselines requires disciplined version control and clear update protocols.
-Developers should utilize interactive CLI tools to review diffs and approve intentional changes without overwriting historical references.
+Developers should use interactive CLI tools to review diffs and approve intentional changes without overwriting historical references.
 During local development, Local Email Preview Servers complement snapshot validation by providing real-time rendering feedback, allowing engineers to iterate on template structure while maintaining automated regression guards.
 Properly configured, this ecosystem ensures that email infrastructure remains resilient to framework upgrades, dependency patches, and evolving compliance requirements.

 Provider-Specific Fallback Configurations